syedumerahmedcode/maximum-subarray-sum/README.md

 The main idea behind Kadane's Algorithm is that the maximum sum of a subarray ending at a particular index can be derived from the maximum sum of the subarray ending at the previous index.
 This allows us to build the solution incrementally.

+### Initialization:

+We start with two variables:

+`maximumSoFar:` This holds the maximum sum found so far.
+We initialize it to the first element of the array.

+`maximumEndingHere:` This holds tthe maximum sum of the subarray that ends at the current index.
+We initialize it to the first element of the array as well.

+### Iterate Through the Array:

+For each element in the array (starting from the second element), we:

+- update `maximumEndingHere` using `maximumEndingHere = max(currentElement, maxEndingHere + currentElement)`.
+This step checks whether to start a new subarray at the current element or to continue the existing subarray.
+Also, we

+- Update `maximumSoFar` via `maximumSoFar = max(maximumSoFar, maximumEndingHere)`.
+This helps us in keeping track of the overall maximum sum found.

+### Resetting:

+If `maximumEndingHere` becomes negative, it indicates that the current subarray is not contributing positively to any future subarray.
+In this case, you can reset maxEndingHere to zero (or the next element).

+### Return the Result:

+After iterating through the array, `maximumSoFar` will contain the maximum sum of any contiguous subarray.

 > [It is explained more here](Please insert working link here)

 ## Complexity Analysis